 Development of decision guidelines is part of the pre-season planning process.
-Development is guided by relevant departmental policies, scientific advice, consultation with First Nations, commercial and recreational harvesters and other interests, and the experience of fishery managers.
+Development is guided by relevant departmental policies, scientific advice, consultation with First Nations, commercial and recreational harvesters and other interests, and the experience of fishery managers and stock assessment staff.